OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 When you provide Cortana with permission to access your information from a device or service, this information may be used to seamlessly personalize your Cortana experience on any device or service on which you have enabled Cortana.
 Remember that you can always sign out of Cortana.
 When you sign out on Windows, Cortana will still be there to help, but your experiences will not be personalized.
 You can manage what data Cortana uses, and what it knows about you in Cortana Settings, Permissions, and Notebook.
 More about the individual features, and how to manage them can be found at http://go.microsoft.com/fwlink/?linkid=522360.

 Top of page Microsoft TranslatorMicrosoft Translator

 Microsoft Translator is a statistical machine translation system designed to automatically translate text and speech between numerous supported languages.
 Translator may be incorporated into other Microsoft products and services, such as Office, SharePoint, and Bing.
 Third parties may also incorporate Translator into their own services and offerings.
 For information on the privacy practices of third-parties’ services and offerings, consult their privacy statements.

+Microsoft Translator collects and uses the text, image, and speech data you submit, as well as information about how you are accessing the Translator service, such as operating system version, browser type and language.
+We use your data to provide the Translator service, which includes improving and personalizing your experiences.
+Microsoft has implemented business and technical measures designed to help de-identify the data Translator retains.
+For example, we randomly sample text to improve Translator and delete strings of numbers that may include personal identifiable information that we detect in the sample.

+If you subscribe to the Microsoft Translator API with a monthly volume of 250 million characters or more, you may request to have logging turned off for the text you submit to Microsoft Translator by submitting a request using the process detailed at https://www.microsoft.com/en-us/translator/notrace.aspx.

+Microsoft Translator is a statistical machine translation system designed to automatically translate text and speech between numerous supported languages.
+Translator may be incorporated into other Microsoft products and services, such as Office, SharePoint, and Bing.
+Third parties may also incorporate Translator into their own services and offerings.
+For information on the privacy practices of third-parties’ services and offerings, consult their privacy statements.